thomasarmstrong/tino_cta/README.md

 #### Direction Reconstruction
 Two cameras will see the shower from different directions.
-The `GreatCircle` defined by their image will in most cases not be parallel, though the shower direction should lie in either of the planes.
+The `GreatCircle` defined by their image will in most cases not be parallel, though the shower direction should lie in both planes.
 Therefore, the shower direction should be the orientation of the cross section of two planes. <br  />
 If more than two telescopes observe the shower, every unique pair of telescopes provides an estimator of the cross section.
 All direction estimators get summed (while normalised to a length of 1) with a weight provided by: